Casey Costelloe Shows Off Derriere & Toned Tummy In Black Bikini

 "You are so gorgeous," a fourth person commented.

-The model doesn’t appear to have any qualms when it comes to showing some skin in her online uploads.
-She’s often seen rocking racy bathing suits, teeny tops, tight dresses, and more.
+The model doesn't appear to have any qualms when it comes to showing some skin in her online uploads.
+She often rocks racy bathing suits, tiny tops, tight dresses, and more.

-As previously reported by The Inquisitr, Casey recently posed in a bright pink bikini while lounging on a white sand beach.
+As reported by The Inquisitr, Casey recently posed in a bright pink bikini while lounging on a white sand beach.
 To date, that post has reeled in more than 10,000 likes and over 230 comments.